A developing market creates new opportunities

 Table top products2)

-The Western European market for table top products is worth approximately EUR 1.6 billion and comprises paper napkins and paper tablecoverings.
-The market can be divided into two channels: “Away from home” (HoReCa and the public sector) and the retail grocery trade (the consumer market).
-Private labels dominate the extremely fragmented retail grocery trade.
+The Western European market for table top products is worth approximately EUR 1.6 billion and comprises paper napkins and table covers.
+The market can be divided into two channels: “Away from home” (HoReCa and the public sector) and the retail grocery trade (the consumer market) Private labels dominate the extremely fragmented retail grocery trade.

 2 Source: Euromonitor, ECA Statistics and Freedonia World Food Disposables.